allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 We were wondering if the overhead of writing strongly-typed code would pay off.
 The overhead of learning a new language did not make the Product Owner too happy, either ;-)

-We took the risk and it was the right decision.
+We took the risk and it turned out it was the right decision.
 We are currently delighted with TypeScript.
 We gained knowledge how to use it and the technology itself has improved the security of our applications.
 Situations in which casting errors occur are detected already at the coding stage.
 Even in a product as large and mature as Allegro Ads, static typing turned out to be achievable and worth investing in.